 - Some famous markets are Spice Market in Kochi, Connemara Market in Trivandrum, Asparagus in Varkala, Hindustan Spices and Herbals in Idukki, Pulickatti Handicrafts in Alappuzha.

-Some of the restaurant that provided finest highly rich cuisine food in Kerala are Paragon in kochi, Dhe Puttu in Emakulum and Kozhikode, Villa Maya heritage Restaurant &many more.
+Some of the restaurants that provided finest highly rich cuisine food in Kerala are Paragon in Kochi, Dhe Puttu in Emakulum and Kozhikode, Villa Maya heritage Restaurant &many more.

-4-star hotels : Lemon tree Vembanad lake resort, The gateway hotel Varkala, Keys select hotel kochi, Tutrtle on the beach, Beaumonde the Fern
+4-star hotels: Lemon tree Vembanad lake resort, The gateway hotel Varkala, Keys select hotel Kochi, Turtle on the beach, Beaumonde the Fern

 Ivory bar, Ajantha bar, Ponus Nightclub, Varkala club, glow, Neera bar and more are best places to enjoy the unleashing nightlife of Kerala.

-- Carry woollen clothes if you’ll visit Munnar or Thekkady.
+- Carry woolen clothes if you’ll visit Munnar or Thekkady.

 - There is no railway station by name Cochin.
 So, search for Ernakulum instead.